Removing Stains from a Mattress

 Note: Hydrogen peroxide converts to water after being exposed to light, so there is no need to rinse.

-2. Pour household strength hydrogen peroxide (3%), into a spray bottle.
+- Pour a little household strength hydrogen peroxide (3%), into a spray bottle.
+Do not over saturate.

 It’s always important to work as quickly as possible to avoid the urine from soaking into the mattress.
 Most importantly is to avoid soaking the mattress pad with any liquid, and /or forcing the urine into the mattress further.